sangwani-coder/sr-rest-service/README.md

 The Base URL for swapi is **"srapi/v1/"**

 ## Authenication
-No authentication is required to consume query the API.
+No authentication is required to consume the API.

 ## Content Negotiation
 When a client sends a request to the API, it can specify two HTTP Headers related to Content Negotiation